setradax/WidCoin/README.md

 # WidCoin
 <img href="/img/Logo WDC.png">
-The Crypto Curencie of the future.<br>
+The Cryptocurrencie of the future.<br>
 Payments of Cannabis in Holland and Spain.<br>
 And you can earn 3% in Widcoin whyle keeping WidCoin in your wallet, every week automatic payout.<br><br>